z--m-n/svg-text-flow/README.md

 --file /path-to-file/Example1_plain.svg
 ```

-Or convert text to paths to remove the dependency on fonts (safe for use on the web):
+Or convert text to paths to remove any dependency on fonts (safe for use on the web):
 ```bash
 inkscape \ # convert text to paths --export-text-to-path \
 --export-plain-svg /path-to-file/Example1_plain.svg \
 --file /path-to-file/Example1_inkscape.svg
 ```

+## Examples

+Example 1 includes:
+* Example1.svg: a simple SVG document with rectengular text flow in Foreign Object elements.
+* Example1_inkscape.svg: the Foreign Object text flow was translated to Rootflow objects for use in Inkscape.
+* Example1_plain.svg: the text flow was converted to plain SVG text elements.